 Worthington did not have immediate data on the number of graduates or their rate of job placement, but said Ecotech is “proud of our history, and we look forward to the success of our final class of students.”

 Fink is worried about the lack of specialized renewable energy programs in Colorado.
-Colorado State University and the University of Colorado are focused on research, not job training, Fink said, and there are only two renewable energy colleges in the state: Red Rocks Community College and the Solar Energy Institute in Paonia.
+Colorado State University and the University of Colorado are focused on research, not job training, Fink said, and there are few renewable energy colleges in the state.

 14,000 Coloradans worked in the renewable energy sector in 2016, mostly in solar and wind generation, according to trade group Environmental Entrepreneurs.